vloup/scarab/trunk/extensions/bugzilla/README.txt

 either of these systems will no doubt be possible, but some modifications may be necessary.
 Likely changes include new or renamed Bugzilla attributes and changes to the Scarab import XML schema.
 In these cases, the XSLT will need appropriate adjustments.

+No doubt the Bugzilla schema has changed since 2.16.1.
+If attributes have been added, these will be quietly ignored by the transform.
+You may want to add appropriate mappings for new attributes.
+If you do this in conditional sections (enclosed by <xsl:if test="new_attribute">) then the new transform will be backwardly compatible.
+In the case where backward compatibility is impossible, it may make sense to rename the current menu entry and transform file to, say, "Bugzilla 2.16.1" and then create additional names for the newer version.

-If you undertake to make such modernisations, please tell us [3]!
+If you undertake to make such modernisations, please tell us!
+[3]

 ------------------------------------------------------------------------------
 PREREQUISITES